Dwight, Massachusetts: Northeast

 John Ward (1716–1800) and Abigail Heath (1731–1813) settled in northeastern Dwight, along the Jabish Brook, near the Pelham boundary and today's State Route 202, in about 1749.
 It was the first year of their marriage, and they were among the very first non-indigenous settlers to erect a dwelling-house within the boundaries of today's Dwight.
 They had 12 children.

 Others followed including Elisha Munsell (1728–1810) and Dorothy Redington (1727–1807), newlyweds who settled on the Great Hill by at least 1759 (eastern Dwight) where a cemetery bears the family name.
 Among the earliest burials in that cemetery is Capt.
-David Pratt (1742-1806), who came from Ware, Mass., with Lucy Coolidge (1753-1844), settling along the Brook and establishing a notable sawmill in about 1769.
+David Pratt (1742–1806), who came from Ware, Mass., with Lucy Coolidge (1753–1844), settling along the Brook and establishing a notable sawmill in about 1769.

 The Town website acknowledges Pratt and states that Belchertown men left, often hurriedly, for campaigns of the American Revolutionary War.
 "Young Private Pratt of West Hill left his plow in the field and his home unfinished with only a blanket for a door.
 His young wife with her three small children lay sleepless many nights during his three years' absence."

 Pratt is worth mentioning as he was among those who marched to the alarm of April 19, 1775.
-Pratt served seven years as a sergeant and made captain by war's close; he was at the Battle of Saratoga and the Surrender of Burgoyne.
+Pratt served seven years as a sergeant and made captain by war's close; he was at the Battles of Saratoga and the Surrender of Burgoyne.
 At Stillwater above Albany, a historical narrative goes: "he shot a Hessian across the river, and broke his thigh bone.
 The Hessian remained in this Country after the war was over, and told David, 'It was a damned good shot.'"
 Pratt and his wife had 19 children by some accounts.

-In January 1787, during the debt crisis, Revolutionary War veteran Daniel Shays marched with many former soldiers, including 64 Belchertown men, from Pelham to the Springfield Armory in opposition to the state government's increased efforts to collect taxes on both individuals and their trades.
+In January 1787, during the debt crisis, Revolutionary War veteran Daniel Shays marched with many former soldiers, including about 65 Belchertown men, from Pelham to the Springfield Armory in opposition to the state government's increased efforts to collect taxes on both individuals and their trades.
 They took the road on the eastern edge of Dwight, known today as Daniel Shay's Highway (State Route 202) The prior December, in 1786, about 80 Belchertown men were among the 350 who followed Shays to Worcester to prevent the court from sitting.

-Several men who lived in Dwight were jailed, including the tax collector Samuel Wilson, for either refusing to collect taxes or being unable to pay.
+Several men who lived in Dwight were jailed, including the tax collector Samuel Wilson, a veteran of the Revolutionary War, for either refusing to collect taxes or being unable to pay.
 Wilson's farm and lands near today's Wilson Road were confiscated by the Town and sold.
 He moved to Belcher, New York; some of this family remained in Dwight into the 20th century.